 - 18.1 The University recognizes the importance of an adequate working environment and supporting services to promote effective teaching, learning and research.
-Therefore, within the limits of available space and resources, the University shall make a good faith reasonable effort to provide each Member of the Bargaining Unit the following: - 18.1.1 suitable office space and furniture, phone, and network-compatible computer with access to either a network or personal printer; - 18.1.2 access to copying services for their reasonable academic copying needs; - 18.1.3 office and classroom supplies; and - 18.1.4 library resources, computing systems with technical support, classrooms, and laboratories that are responsive to Bargaining Unit Faculty and student needs, in compliance with O.S.H.A. standards, and consistent with standards of quality recognized at the national level. - 18.2 The University will make a good faith effort to respond in a timely fashion to reasonable requests from Bargaining Unit Faculty for measures to secure hazardous materials. - 18.3 Before moving a Bargaining Unit Faculty Member from an assigned research laboratory space, the University will communicate to the Member in writing the reason(s) for the move.
-When reallocating research laboratory space, the University will consider the productivity of potentially affected Bargaining Unit Faculty Members as measured by published papers, funded external grants, grant supported students, and post docs.
-A Bargaining Unit Member who is informed that he/she must move to new research laboratory space shall have the right to a proportionate adjustment in the relative weight assigned to her or his research in that year's annual evaluation pursuant to Section 11.2.6 if the Member provides reasonable documentation demonstrating that the effort involved in moving or preparing to move the lab lessened her or his productivity. - 18.3.1 Whenever laboratory space is reallocated or assigned to a new faculty member, it will be inspected before the new occupant moves in, by the Department of Environmental Health and Safety. - 18.4 Professional Development Fund: The purpose of the Professional Development Fund is to afford each Bargaining Unit Faculty Member the opportunity to improve scholarship and teaching in pursuit of the goals of the university.
-Both the University and the AAUP-WSU recognize the importance of continuous improvement in the skills and accomplishments of the faculty in these areas. - 18.4.1 During each fiscal year of this contract each college shall make available a sum of no less than \$990 for each Bargaining Unit Faculty Member for professional development.
+Therefore, within the limits of available space and resources, the University shall make a good faith reasonable effort to provide each Member of the Bargaining Unit the following: - 18.1.1 suitable office space and furniture, phone, and network-compatible computer with access to either a network or personal printer; - 18.1.2 access to copying services for their reasonable academic copying needs; - 18.1.3 office and classroom supplies; and - 18.1.4 library resources, computing systems with technical support, classrooms, and laboratories that are responsive to Bargaining Unit Faculty and student needs, in compliance with O.S.H.A. standards, and consistent with standards of quality recognized at the national level. - 18.2 The University will make a good faith effort to respond in a timely fashion to reasonable requests from Bargaining Unit Faculty for measures to secure hazardous materials. - 18.3 Before moving a Bargaining Unit Faculty Member from an assigned research laboratory space, the University will communicate to the Member in writing the reason(s) for the move. - 18.3.1 Whenever laboratory space is reallocated or assigned to a new faculty member, it will be inspected before the new occupant moves in, by the Department of Environmental Health and Safety. - 18.4 Professional Development Fund: The purpose of the Professional Development Fund is to afford each Bargaining Unit Faculty Member the opportunity to improve scholarship (for TET) and teaching (TET and NTE) in pursuit of the goals of the university.
+Both the University and the AAUP-WSU recognize the importance of continuous improvement in the skills and accomplishments of the faculty in these areas. - 18.4.1 During each fiscal year of this contract each college shall make available a sum of no less than \$990 for each TET Bargaining Unit Faculty Member and \$550 each NTE Bargaining Unit Faculty Member for professional development.
 Professional development expenses may include but are not limited to: travel, software, hardware, books, journals, and supplies that directly support the teaching or research of the Member.
 This fund is not to be used for professional memberships unless such are needed in order to obtain publications not otherwise readily available.
 This fund shall not be used either to supplant routine computer hardware replacements or to obtain software for which the University purchases a site license.
 It may be used to replace hardware more frequently than the usual scheduled replacement cycle or to upgrade existing hardware.